candevecioglu/candevecioglu/README.md

 - :iphone: I’m currently learning Swift for iOS development

-- ⚡ Fun fact: The moon has moonquakes.
+- ⚡ Fun quote: “Only wimps use tape backup.
+REAL men just upload their important stuff on ftp and let the rest of the world mirror it.”
+― Linus Torvalds